Muʽassel: Health effects

-These toxicants have led the American Lung Association, Centers for Disease Control and Prevention, and Food and Drug Administration to conclude that smoking muʽassel using a hookah "has many of the same health risks as cigarette smoking."
-These risks include lung cancer, respiratory disease, low birth weight in babies, increased risk of respiratory disease in babies, heart disease and artery clogging, as well as oral, stomach, esophagus and bladder cancers.
-Herbal muʽassel and shisha poses similar risks to its tobacco-containing counterpart: smoke from herbal muʽassel contains equal or greater levels of carbon monoxide, nitric oxide, aldehydes, tar, and carcinogenic polycyclic aromatic hydrocarbons (PAH) as tobacco-containing smoke.
+Studies have led the American Lung Association, Centers for Disease Control and Prevention, and Food and Drug Administration to conclude that smoking muʽassel using a hookah "has many of the same health risks as cigarette smoking."
+These risks include lung cancer, COPD, low birth weight in babies, increased risk of respiratory disease in babies, increased risk of heart disease, as well as oral, stomach, esophagus and bladder cancers.
+Herbal muʽassel and shisha poses similar risks to the tobacco-containing counterpart: smoke from herbal muʽassel contains equal or greater levels of carbon monoxide, nitric oxide, aldehydes, tar, and carcinogenic polycyclic aromatic hydrocarbons (PAH) as tobacco-containing smoke.
 These chemicals contribute to cancers, heart disease, and lung disease.

-In addition, mu’assell contains nicotine, which smokers inhale.
-Nicotine is addictive, which can make quitting hookah difficult and cause withdrawal symptoms such as irritability and depression when people go without smoking hookah for an extended time.
+In addition, mu’assel contains nicotine, which is addictive, which can make quitting hookah difficult and cause withdrawal symptoms such as irritability and depression when people go without the drug for an extended time.

 Smoking muʽassel in a hookah also releases secondhand smoke that harms the health of those around the smoker.
-Secondhand smoke from hookahs contains carbon monoxide, PAH, aldehydes, ultrafine particles (<2.5μm), and respirable particulate matter (particles small enough to enter the lungs).
+Secondhand smoke from hookahs contains carbon monoxide, polycyclic aromatic hydrocarbons/Tar, aldehydes, and microparticles that can enter the lungs.
 Studies of hookah lounges in Virginia have found that hookah lounges have worse air quality than comparable restaurants that allow indoor cigarette smoking.
 Acute effects of exposure to secondhand smoke from hookahs including wheezing, nasal congestion, and chronic cough, although long term effects have yet to be studied.
 The detrimental effects of secondhand smoke from hookahs apply equally to tobacco-free muʽassel or shisha: one study found that herbal hookah smoke contains carcinogens equal or greater to that of hookah smoke with tobacco, in addition to PAH, carbon monoxide, and metals.